 To fix your Reels and start getting views, you’ll need to use this content creation strategy to gain viewers’ attention.

 In addition to creating good quality content, here’s what the Reel should be about.
-This is just a way to scale your Reels into getting more views.
+This is just a way to scale your Reels to get more views.

 These types of content perform well, most especially entertaining content.
 Once you can grab the user’s attention within the first few seconds, then you’ll keep them.